TonicAI/tonic_validate/README.md

 | **Answer consistency**        | `from tonic_validate.metrics import AnswerConsistencyMetric`       |
 | **Answer consistency binary** | `from tonic_validate.metrics import AnswerConsistencyBinaryMetric` |

 The default model used for scoring metrics is GPT 4 Turbo.
-To change the OpenAI model, pass the OpenAI model name into the `model` argument for `ValidateScorer`
+To change the OpenAI model, pass the OpenAI model name into the `model` argument for `ValidateScorer`.
+You can also pass in custom metrics via an array of metrics.

 ```python
 scorer = ValidateScorer([